brutalsam96/s21_stringplus/README.md

 1942, late evening, Bletchley Park, Alan Turing's desk.

-For almost a year, a group of the brightest mathematicians, linguists and crossword puzzle enthusiasts have been trying to solve the most difficult problem of deciphering the German Enigma cipher, whose codes change every day and the number of possible combinations is about two to the power of 64.
-The group often had to come up with different algorithms, and they even developed a special set of keywords and their syntax for ease of communication and logging, which is exactly like the well-known C language in our universe.
+For almost a year, a group of the brightest mathematicians, linguists, and crossword puzzle enthusiasts had been trying to solve the most difficult problem of all: breaking the German Enigma cipher, whose codes changed daily and whose number of possible combinations was about two to the power of 64.
+The group often had to come up with different algorithms, and they even developed a special set of keywords and their syntax for easy communication and logging, which is exactly like the well-known C language in our universe.
 What a remarkable coincidence!
-But there was a catch - the people at Bletchley Park had to remember the whole sequence of actions described in this language.
+But there was a catch — the people at Bletchley Park had to remember the whole sequence of actions described in this language.

 As you walk past Turing's desk, you notice a sheet of paper that says "For processing letters, punctuation marks, words and sentences".